trisweb/buildkern/README.md

 Buildkern does not come with kernel configuraton!
 This is the most critical part of any custom kernel.
 See the section "Making your kernel config" below for more information.

-For normal desktop kernel compilation once you have everything set up (see below), you can just run 'buildkern -o'.
+For normal desktop kernel compilation once you have everything set up (see below), you can just run `buildkern -o`.
 This will download, configure, and build a kernel optimized for exactly your current system (and only your current system).
-Note: it uses the default optimization level and compile flags, as the kernel is sensitive to compiler flags and there's near zero benefit.
-If you would like to use optimization flags, such as -O3, these can be configured in your kernel config.
+Note: it uses the default optimization level and compile flags, as the kernel is sensitive to compiler flags and there's near zero benefit to changing them.

-Run buildkern with no arguments for full usage.
+Run `buildkern` with no arguments for full usage.

 *Note: This script is not designed for building generic or portable kernels.
 It builds kernels for your current machine.
 Generally speaking, this will mean a faster, more appropriate kernel for your hardware that's streamlined and compiled for exactly what your CPU likes.
 It can result in a 3-5% speedup from a stock generic kernel, which is generally speaking not worth the trouble, but if it's easy enough, why not?*